ros-navigation/docs.nav2.org/docs/setup_guides/sensors/mapping_localization.md

 After we have properly set up and launched Nav2, the `/global_costmap` and `/local_costmap` topics should now be active.

-#### NOTE
+!!! note

-To make the costmaps show up, run the 3 commands in this order
+    To make the costmaps show up, run the 3 commands in this order:

     1. Launching Description Nodes, RViz and Gazebo - wait a bit for everything to launch
     2. Launching slam_toolbox - in logs wait for “Registering sensor”
     3. Launching Nav2 - in logs wait for “Creating bond timer”

 #### Visualizing Costmaps in RViz